stuart-knock/docs/UserGuide/UserGuide-UI.rst

     where projects are defined and administered.

 Simulator:
-    where simulations are launched, combined with the analyzers and visualiers.
+    where simulations are launched, combined with the analyzers and visualizers.
     It allows to have quick overview of the ongoing Project.

 Stimulus: